contao/docs/docs/dev/guides/publishing-bundles.md

 If your extension is **not** available on [packagist.org](https://packagist.org) or not of `"type": "contao-bundle"`, you can still add it to the `contao/package-metadata` repository.
-It will then show up in the search results with a link to your homepage, where you can provide installation instructions, buying options or anything you like.
+It will then show up in the search results with a link to your homepage, where you can provide custom installation instructions, information regarding pricing or licensing and more.

 ## Private and commercial packages